srlasher/pdstools/Create-stand-alone-Adaptive-Model-Reports.md

 Before you run it on your own data, check that all is working by running the example:

 1. Install R and R Studio as per the "Getting started" in the main page
-2. Either check out the CDH Tools repository from git, or (if you are not comfortable with git), just [download the Model Report notebook](https://github.com/pegasystems/cdh-datascientist-tools/blob/master/examples/datamart/modelreport.Rmd) or the [Model Overview notebook](https://github.com/pegasystems/cdh-datascientist-tools/blob/master/examples/datamart/healthcheck.Rmd).
+2. Either check out the CDH Tools repository from git, or (if you are not comfortable with git), just [download the Model Report notebook](https://github.com/pegasystems/cdh-datascientist-tools/blob/master/examples/datamart/modelreport.Rmd).
-3. Open the notebook "examples/datamart/modelreport.Rmd" or "examples/datamart/healthcheck.Rmd" in R Studio and "Knit to HTML" (or PDF if you have the required libs installed).
+3. Open the notebook "examples/datamart/modelreport.Rmd" in R Studio and "Knit to HTML" (or PDF if you have the required libs installed).
 When finished (it takes a few minutes), a sample report should open in a browser window.

 # Creating stand-alone model reports on your own data

 There are three parts to this:

 1. From Pega, [export the ADM datamart data](How-to-export-and-use-the-ADM-Datamart).
-2. Then, using R or Python, load this data and subset to the models/channels/groups you're interested in.
+2. Then, using R (or Python), load this data and subset to the models/channels/groups you're interested in.
 You can skip this step but creating reports on ALL models in the system is usually not what you want, as there may be 1000's of them.
 3. Then finally, run a (batch) job to create the reports.
 This would typically be from a shell script, although you can of course do both this and the previous step from a single notebook if the proper kernels are in place.

 Below we go through these steps in detail.
 Let's assume we're interested in the **OmniAdaptiveModel** reports for the **CreditCards** group in all **Outbound** channels (this example is based on CDH Sample).